 Collar Criminal Defense.
 She is also ranked in Chambers USA

-named National Litigation Star for Antitrust and White-Collar Crime
+named a National Litigation Star for Antitrust and White-Collar

-and a Local Litigation Star for Washington, D.C. by Benchmark
+Crime as well as a Local Litigation Star for Washington, D.C. in

-National Law Journal's "Winning" litigators and as one of
+Law Journal's "Winning" litigators and as one of "Washington's

-"Washington's Most Influential Women Lawyers" by the same
+Most Influential Women Lawyers" by the same publication.

 Beth is active in a variety of pro bono and community activities

 as a member of the board of directors of Equal Justice Works.
 She